 —

-The Lawer family owns a two-address empty lot at 1215 Lincoln Avenue; the original plans were to build a small tasting room and hospitality space with the design overseen by the architectural firm, Backen, Gillam & Kroeger.
-Three magnolia trees are planted right on the Lincoln side of this sizable lot; in researching their history, Betsy discovered that these three trees were planted in honor of three Calistoga servicemen killed in World War II, one of whom actually lived in Alaska for a time.
+The Lawer family owns a two-address empty lot at 1215 Lincoln Avenue; original plans were to build a small tasting room and hospitality space with the design overseen by the architectural firm, Backen, Gillam & Kroeger.
+Eventually a space may be built for wine tasting and or food trucks to congregate.
+Three magnolia trees are planted on the Lincoln side of this sizable lot; in researching their history, Betsy discovered that these three trees were planted in honor of three Calistoga servicemen killed in World War II, one of whom actually lived in Alaska for a time.

 Lawer Estates has accumulated an impressive collection of various medals and awards the wines have won over the years.
 Their total production is around 3,000 cases per year with plans to grow this over time to potentially around 10,000 cases.
 For more information or to join their mailing list, to purchase wine or one of several wine clubs, visit: www.lawerestates.com